nnstreamer/nnstreamer/Documentation/writing-subplugin-tensor-filter.md

 # Writing a subplugin for NNStreamer's tensor\_filter

-You can support a new neural-network framework (e.g., Tensorflow and Caffe) or a new nerual-network hardware accelerator with its own software interface (e.g., openVINO for NCS and some python library for edge-TPU) by writing a tensor\_filter subplugin.
+You can support a new neural-network framework (e.g., Tensorflow and Caffe) or a new neural-network hardware accelerator with its own software interface (e.g., openVINO for NCS and some python library for edge-TPU) by writing a tensor\_filter subplugin.

 It is called "**subplugin**" because it is a plugin for a GStreamer plugin, ```tensor_filter```.

-## Quick Guide on writing a tensor\_filter subplugin for a new framework/hardware.
+## Quick guide on writing a tensor\_filter subplugin for a new framework/hardware.

 You can start writing a ```tensor_filter``` subplugin easily by using code-template/generator from nnstreamer-example.git.
 It is in ```/templates/tensor_filter_subplugin``` of ```nnstreamer-example.git```.
 The following is how to start writing a subplugin with the template for Tizen devices (5.5 M2 +).
 In this example, the target subplugin name is ```example```.